jaffamonkey/hugo-theme-sam/content/accessibility.md

 ---
 > Accessibility is commonly wrapped up in other testing activities, but it is worthy of focus effort.

-A lot can be done to mitigate accessibility errors, by investing time at design phase and integrate checks in the CI pipeline.
+A lot can be done to mitigate accessibility errors, by investing time at design phase and integrating checks in the CI pipeline.

 ### WCAG